bytebar/Bytebar/doc/README_windows.txt

 -----
-After completing windows setup then run windows command line (cmd) cd daemon bitbard
+After completing windows setup then run windows command line (cmd) cd daemon bytebard
-You would need to create a configuration file bitbar.conf in the default wallet directory.
-Grant access to bitbard.exe in anti-virus and firewall applications if necessary.
+You would need to create a configuration file bytebar.conf in the default wallet directory.
+Grant access to bytebard.exe in anti-virus and firewall applications if necessary.

 The software automatically finds other nodes to connect to.
 You can